btenc/js-project-template/README.md

-# Javascript Project Template
+# Generic Javascript Project Template

 My personal basic project template using webpack and development packages that I use, along with the scripts I use on every project.

-## What's included?
+File bundler, file structure, build scripts, linting tools, CSS reset, debugging tools, output management, and more all configured and are are ready to use.

-- All the packages listed in `package.json` are already setup and configured with general settings
+- All the packages listed in `package.json` are already setup and configured with all-purpose settings.
+To see how things are configured specifically or to make changes check `webpack.config.js` and `.eslintrc.json`.

+## What's configured?

-- Webpack bundler already setup
+- Webpack (module bundler)
-- All files linked properly
-- Build scripts that output into `./dist` folder and are configured to clean the folder before building
-- Github Pages `./dist` folder branch and publishing script
+- Normalize.css (CSS Reset)
+- ESLint (linter)
-- ESLint with Airbnb format enabled in `.eslintrc.json`
+  - Setup with Airbnb style guide
+- Prettier (code formatter)
-- ESLint and Prettier conflicts fixed with `eslint-plugin-prettier`
+  - Includes eslint-config-prettier to solve conflicts between ESLint and Prettier
-- Normalize.css imported in `index.js` (my preferred CSS reset)
+- Normalize.css (CSS Reset)
-- Inline source map devtool enabled in `webpack.config.js`
+- css-loader and style-loader to bundle `.css` files
+- html-webpack-plugin to bundle `.html` files
+- Various development and hosting scripts

 ## Guide